dudetechitout/glitter-gitter/README.md

 ![screenshot](preview.png)

-Red Background Ninja - Uses the name without the @.
+Red Background Ninja - Uses the name the @.

-Non-Red Background Ninja - Uses the name with the @.
+Non-Red Background Ninja - Uses the name without the @.

 Why?
 Sometimes one won't work, but the other will.
 There isn't any definite way to tell which one won't land a 301 at this time.